tonquin valley, river flowing rocks and moutains in background

 What We Do

 We focus on conservation issues in Alberta from the Red Deer area all the way to the Northwest Territories border but, we know that environmental and conservation issues know no borders.
-Which means we often engage in issues that are province-wide and some and cross provincial borders (like our headwaters in the Rocky Mountains and in northern Alberta.)
+Which means we often engage in issues that are province-wide and some cross provincial borders (like our headwaters in the Rocky Mountains and in northern Alberta.)

 Conservation and environmentalism can have a wide reach.
 At the crux of our work is a focus on effective land-use planning, species at risk, nature-based climate solutions and supporting Indigenous-led conservation.